 Audience: Data Owners and Data Users

 Content Summary: Immuta integrates with your Hadoop cluster to provide policy-compliant access to data sources directly through HDFS.
 This page instructs how to access data through the HDFS access pattern, which only enforces file-level controls on data.
-For more information on installing and configuring the Immuta Hadoop plugin, see the Administration guide.
+For more information on installing and configuring the Immuta Hadoop plugin, see the installation tutorial.
 There is also a Spark SQL access pattern should you need to enforce row-level and column-level controls on data.

 The Immuta Hadoop plugin can also be integrated with an existing kerberos setup to allow users to access HDFS data using their existing kerberos principals, with data access and policy enforcement managed by Immuta.

 When Immuta is installed on the cluster, users can only access data through HDFS using the HDFS principal that has been set for them in Immuta.
 This principal can only be set by an Immuta Administrator or imported from an external Identity Manager, but Immuta users can view their principal via the profile page.

 In order to access data through Immuta's HDFS Access Pattern, you must be authenticated as the user or principal that is assigned to your Immuta HDFS principal.